apache/airflow/docs/helm-chart/manage-dags-files.rst

 Mounting DAGs using Git-Sync sidecar without Persistence
 --------------------------------------------------------

-This option will use an always running Git-Sync side car on every scheduler, webserver and worker pods.
+This option will use an always running Git-Sync sidecar on every scheduler, webserver and worker pods.
-The Git-Sync side car containers will sync DAGs from a git repository every configured number of seconds.
+The Git-Sync sidecar containers will sync DAGs from a git repository every configured number of seconds.
 If you are using the ``KubernetesExecutor``, Git-sync will run as an init container on your worker pods.

 .. code-block:: bash